Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example11/README.md

             in rest controller it means response with no body.
 * DeferredResult<> - allows to specify return value in controller asynchronously from different thread or some event callback
 * Callable<> - to return value asynchronously in spring mvc managed threads
+* ResponseBodyEmitter, SseEmitter - allows to send object in stream asynchronously